azhuge233/Record-your-expense/README.md

 python run.py
 ```

 in the directory.
 The website will run at localhost:2323 by default.

 To modify the port, change the PORT variable in run.py file.

+I wrote this on Windows, if it’s Linux, you should change two PATH variable in the json-op.py file.

 ## Other things